-The RBG is seeded from the CP9 Security Processor during the boot process and then reseeded periodically.
+The RBG is seeded from the Entropy Token and CP9 Security Processors during the boot process and then reseeded periodically.
 The default reseed period is once every 24 hours (1440 minutes) and is configurable (1 to 1440 minutes).
+The entropy token must be installed to complete the boot process and to reseed the main PCB DRBG instance.